Mobile Application Testing using Automation frameworks

 - Consider the View states of the Application

 View state is a technique used for storing the page value when the application sends or receives information from the server.
-Suppose there are 15 test cases for specific functionality of the application.
+Suppose there are 15 test cases for the specific functionality of the application.
 Among them, 10 test cases repeat the same functionality of logging in and going to the page.
 This duplication is a huge time waste.
-While developing, setup the view state of the application in a way that testing begins just where it is needed.
+While developing, set up the view state of the application in a way that testing begins just where it is needed.

 - Don’t compromise with Emulators and Simulators

 Emulators and Simulators partially mimic real devices.
 While they are useful for testing in the initial stages of app development, they are decidedly inadequate when it comes to simulating real user conditions.
 For instance, an Android simulator cannot mimic low battery or 2G internet when your workstation is running on 4G.
 However, without testing apps in less than ideal real-world circumstances, they cannot be released.
 An app tested only on emulators and simulators is bound to provide unsatisfactory, even downright negative user experiences.

 It is far more effective to test mobile apps on a real device cloud.
 BrowserStack provides thousands of mobile devices (iOS, Android, Windows) for QAs to test their apps on.
 Testers can access native device features and a plethora of helpful elements such as geolocation testing and network throttler.
 BrowserStack also provides integrations with mobile testing frameworks such as Appium, EarlGrey, and XCUITest to facilitate quick, convenient, and result-oriented testing.